 This course involves instruction in further laboratory techniques appropriate to the growing competence of the students, and encourages exploration of the chemical principles being discussed in lecture through the use of laboratory experiments.
 One three-hour laboratory session per week with a laboratory fee.
 CO-REQUISITE: CHE1700

 CHE1702: General Chemistry II Review (0)

 This is the recitation period accompanying CHE1700, General Chemistry II.
-CO-REQUISITE: CHE1700 articles, write papers in the scientific idiom and make oral presentations.
-The library and computer databases will be covered.
-PREREQUISITE: CHE1600 or permission of the instructor
+CO-REQUISITE: CHE1700

 CHE2200: Introduction to the Scientific Literature (1)